alyakin314/alyakin314.github.io/index.md

 **Status Quo**

-I am currently (March 2024-March 2025) a visiting MD student researcher at NYU under the supervsion of Dr. Eric Oermann.
+I am currently (March 2024-March 2025) a visiting MD student researcher at NYU [OLAB](https://www.nyuolab.org/) under the supervsion of Dr. [Eric Oermann](https://nyulangone.org/doctors/1235498403/eric-k-oermann).
 After the completion of this research experience, I plan to return to finish my MD at the Washington University School of Medicine in St. Louis.

 At this stage of my soul-searching I am most interested in ~~emergency medicine~~ ~~critical care~~ ~~anesthesiology~~ ~~neurosurgery~~ ~~cardiac surgery~~ neurosurgery.
-Research-wise, broadly speaking, I am curious about
+Research-wise, I am curious about
 1. artificial intelligence, and why might neural networks have some already
 2. human intelligence, and why I might not have any still.